yk1302/weather_app/README.md

 # weather_app

-A new Flutter weather application which fetch weather related data from open weather api
+A new Flutter weather application which fetch weather related data from open weather api.

 ## Getting Started